nashville-software-school/bangazon-inc/book-1-orientation/chapters/STUDENT_EXERCISES_SQL.md

 1. Create tables from each entity in the Student Exercises ERD.
 1. Populate each table with data.
 You should have 2-3 cohorts, 5-10 students, 4-8 instructors,  2-5 exercises and each student should be assigned 1-2 exercises.
+1. Write SQL queries to display the following data:
+- A list of students in Cohort 2
+- A list of students whose last name starts with the letter A
+- A list of exercises with the names of the students who are working on them
+- The top three busiest students
+- A list of exercises that are currently being worked on in Cohort 2